Here are some Internet resources for the study of Medieval and Early Renaissance Drama.

 Le jour dou jugement: Images from a 14th-Century French Mystery Play – Another site by Jesse Hurlbut, this one with excellent manuscript illuminations of the French play.

 The Douay-Rheims Bible – A Catholic translation of the Vulgate Bible into English, often closer to the Latin text that medieval authors would have known than any more modern translations, Catholic or Protestant.
 If a student can’t read the medieval Latin Vulgate itself, this is the translation to use.
 Also available at Intratext Library, which contains a built-in concordance for many of the words.
+To compare the Douay-Rheims to other translations, use Bible Gateway.
+This can be especially helpful for clarifying the meaning of a verse.
+Note, Protestant translations may have different texts and different numbering than Catholic versions.

 The Catholic Encyclopedia – An excellent first stop for research into Catholic doctrine and the history of the medieval Catholic Church.